-subject of communication.
-These determinations may be recorded based on the standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", as contemplated by the applicable requirements; the communication is misdirected (such as a communication involving an employment dispute); no further action shall be required because communication can be analyzed on its face; and further action required (with a record of the action taken and its The outcome).
-Compliance Officer or any other person designated by the Audit Committee will report on the status of any further action directed by the Audit Committee on a monthly basis or at such frequency as the Audit Committee may otherwise require.
+The Audit Committee will determine whether any action or response is necessary or appropriate further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a These communication. determinations may be recorded based the standard on categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern". contemplated by applicable requirements; the communication is misdirected (such a communication as involving employment an dispute); no further action shall required because the communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
+The Compliance Officer or any other person designated by the Audit Committee will report on the status of any further action directed by the Audit Committee on a monthly basis or at such the frequency αs Audit Committee may otherwise require.